This article covers the following:

 If no Life Cycle start up page is selected and the user group does have access to the Life Cycle menu item, the user group will see the default Life Cycle as set up in the System Configuration.
 For more information on the Life Cycle, please access the following knowledge base article.

 Optionally you can also specify a Parent user group.
 If you select a parent user group, the user group will "inherit" all the rights of the parent i.e. the access rights will be the same as that of the parent.
 If the access rights associated with the parent is changed, all the user groups that have that user group as a parent will automatically also have those rights.
 Note that if you select a parent user group you will not be able to change any of the access settings.

-From the User Group Edit page, access can be defined in four major areas: Menus, Reports, Dashboards and Functions.
+From the User Group Edit page, access can be defined in three major areas: Functions, Reports, and Dashboards.